 I recently competed in the 60th Maryland Open in Rockville, MD.
 As usual the tournament was well run and the playing conditions were wonderful.
 The nice thing that keeps me coming back to Maryland to play is the way they run the tournaments.
 The time controls make sense, they provide boards and clocks and they even provide a continental breakfast.
 The turnout in the “Champions” section was impressive.
 There were many players that included people that I had not seen before (as well as some familiar faces).
 The “Champions” section included a clause that I appreciated: to play in the “Champions” section you needed to have your rating be >2000.
 The tournament saw a 3-way tie for first place with GM’s Lenderman, Moradiabadi and Paragua with 4/5.
 GM Lenderman was kind enough to annotate his second round win over a

-local Cleveland area player in an interesting ending:
+local Cleveland (now living in NYC) area player in an interesting ending:

 I finished +2=1-1 despite my atrocious play.
 In three games I was either worse or much worse.
 After the debacle that was my fourth round I decided to call it quits and head back to Rochester before doing any more damage to my self-esteem.

 In the first round my opponent played a strange opening that he has been championing for some time.
 After the game he told me that he had been playing this opening for a while and that the only games in the database are his… I thought he was kidding until I did some research for this article.
 He has played this to a draw against GM Pascal Charbonneau in 2003: